Best Dry Bags

 While it may be sufficient to view a tutorial video on how to properly patch a hole (as that will be more effective than simply reading it), always keep in mind that you want the surface to be clean before applying the adhesive.
 Especially with Aquaseal, as long as the surface is cleaned it works great to fill small holes and abrasions.

 Some descriptions can become a little confusing.
 With one dry bag to the next, you may see the terms waterproof, splashproof and submersible be passed around.
 Yes, there is a difference between the three and, quite frankly, the difference is very substantial.
-When you see a dry bag that is submersible, it means that if you literally submerge the bag in water your contents will remain safe inside.
+When you see a dry bag that is submersible, it means that if you literally submerge the bag in the water your contents will remain safe inside.
 Now, you may see some manufacturers state their bag is suitable for quick submersion, which basically means for a few seconds and not very deep.

 As far as waterproof, these bags will not be affected by water until they are completely submerged in water (unless otherwise stated by the seller).
 Then, there is splashproof (which you may see some exterior pockets described as).
 As it sounds, this will withstand light rain and splashes.
 However, anything more substantial than that and the material can’t be promised to protect its contents.

 Just as a dry bag can accidentally succumb to abrasions and punctures, it can with mold and mildew.
 When this happens, you obviously want to do everything in your power to remove it.
 Thankfully, you can do so without needing fancy equipment or products.
-That is, unless the mildew is too substantial.
+That is unless the mildew is too substantial.
 For moderate mildew and mold, start off with hand washing your bag in hot water (around 110 degrees Fahrenheit) with a sponge (being gentle if using the grit).
 Anything hotter than this can damage the tapes on the seams.
 To wash it, use a non-detergent soap.
 Be sure to avoid bleach and solvents as they can negatively affect the waterproofing of a dry bag.

 If this does not seem to do the trick, you can also try mixing one cup of salt and one cup of lemon juice concentrate to your hot water.
 Either way, be sure to thoroughly rinse your dry bag to rid it of soap or the salt and lemon juice solution.
 To dry, do not do so in the dryer as the excess heat can damage the seam tape.

 As most dry bags are designed this way, you may be wondering why?
 What exactly is so special about implementing a roll-top closure system?
 The main reason is that of its effectiveness to seal the bag.
-Not only is it simple to get an optimal seal, you can control the number of times you fold the top over.
+Not only is it simple to get an optimal seal, but you can also control the number of times you fold the top over.
 Maybe the only issue, if you want to look at the glass half-empty, is that it can be annoying to re-open and close.
 Even though it is simple to seal it, it can be a little time consuming as you need to rid it of excess air and take the time to securely fold it.
 But, it is worth it for its protection.